 A restriction related to health or functional ability does not prevent students from being admitted if the effects of the restriction can be reasonably eliminated, for example by making special arrangements.
 The purpose is not to impose unnecessary obstacles to the access to training for people with disabilities or people with other physical or mental restrictions.
 Restrictions apply only in situations where it is clear that the applicant cannot participate in the training because of their health or functional capacity.
 The severity of the obstacle and the situation related to its treatment are taken into account when assessing the applicant's suitability as a student in the degree programme concerned.

 At the request of the university of applied sciences, students shall present an extract from the judicial record if, for their studies or practical training related to the studies, they are given assignments which essentially require working with minors.
 A university of applied sciences may oblige a student to present a certificate on a drug test if there is a reason to suspect that the student is performing practical assignments related to the studies under the influence of drugs or that the student has a drug addiction.

 Passport/Residence permit for remission of tuition fee

-Disclaimer: Even though it is highly recommended that applicants send in all documentary evidence that prove eligibility for a tuition fee waiver to the admissions office by the 8th of February 2017, it is not a mandatory requirement.
-However, in the event that one receives an unwarranted tuition fee invoice when admitted, the applicant can still submit the required attachments to apply for a tuition fee waiver.
-This should be done as soon as the notification of admission has been received possibly latest before confirming the study place.
+Disclaimer: Even though it is highly recommended that applicants send in all documentary evidence that prove eligibility for a tuition fee waiver to the admissions office by the 23rd September 2020, it is not a mandatory requirement.
+In the event that one receives an unwarranted tuition fee invoice when admitted, the applicant can still submit the required attachments to apply for a tuition fee waiver.
+This should be done as soon as the notification of admission has been received but latest before confirming the study place.
 Admission is conditional until the admission services has checked all relevant documents as well as valid identification (passport).